 If we met here, on the Empeek insights page, you probably have some digital health ideas.
 New healthcare app?
 Ongoing EHR project?
-Telemedicine startup concept?
+Telehealth software development startup concept?
 Anyway, you strive to help people receive better health care.
 So Kudos, we’re here to light the way.

 Since patients’ health records are the most sensitive data, you should treat them properly.
 When Bill Clinton signed HIPAAct in the mid-’90s, he and the congress were all about data protection.
 Nowadays, HIPAA compliance is not rocket science, but still requires consistency, responsibility from the covered entities.